 - East Asian American literary studies

 - East Asian representation in media

 How to submit your proposal

-Please submit one-page monograph proposals to email@example.com or firstname.lastname@example.org, including a summary, a short biographical note and (if applicable) a list of similar titles.
-Proposals that treat other topics of relevance to the series in Irish Studies are also welcome.
+Please submit monograph proposals (approx. two pages) to firstname.lastname@example.org including a summary, a short biographical note and (if applicable) a list of similar titles using this form: Proposal form.
 More information on what we look for in a proposal is available on our website.